Gabaldonlab/redundans/README.md

 Redundans is:
-- **fast** & **lightweight**, multi-core support and memory-optimised, so it can be run even on then laptop for small-to-medium size genomes
+- **fast** & **lightweight**, multi-core support and memory-optimised, so it can be run even on the laptop for small-to-medium size genomes
 - **flexible** toward many sequencing technologies (Illumina, 454 or Sanger) and library types (paired-end, mate pairs, fosmids)
 - **modular**: every step can be ommited or replaced by another tools